vincetea/vc3e2_dlc/README.md

 ## This project is semi-abandoned.
-Scripts will not be translated but the patcher will slowly worked on!
+Scripts will not be translated but the patcher will be slowly worked on!
 Another team already translated the DLC and base game here: https://github.com/akorov/VC3ReTranslation

 # Valkyria Chronicles 3 Extra Edition DLC